-Due to gaps in reporting and accounting, it is impossible to provide a precise calculation of the total greenhouse gas emissions of the US military.
-Most US government accounting of US greenhouse gas emissions omit figures on how much the military and military industry contributes to US emissions.
-This is in part because the Pentagon does not release petroleum fuel consumption data.
-Further, as discussed below, emissions from international bunker fuels (for military aircraft and ships) and multilateral wars were excluded from national accounts in the Kyoto Protocol negotiations in 1998.
+Due to gaps in reporting and accounting by the DOD, it is impossible to provide a precise calculation of the total greenhouse gas emissions of the US military.
+The Pentagon does not release petroleum fuel consumption data and most US government accounting of US greenhouse gas emissions omit figures on how much the military and military industry contributes to US emissions.
+Further, as discussed above, emissions from international bunker fuels (for military aircraft and ships) and multilateral wars were excluded from national accounts in the Kyoto Protocol negotiations in 1998.
 The US does not appear to count most bunker fuels in its Greenhouse Gas Inventory national totals.
-92
+While there is Department of Energy emissions data for the Department of Defense for FY2008, and FY2010-2018 there is no emissions data for the other years.